CodeMarie/Data-Cleanse-Retail/README.md

 The product list is in a separate xlsx, as the branch information has a different naming convention for products, e.g. SKU a renaming of headers for consistency is needed at the time of merge.

-Fulfilling Brief requirement - no.1
+- Fulfilling Brief requirement - no.1

 When the tail of the product category information was displayed it indicated there was an inconsistency in the category of fruits & vegetables.
 This was also created as a category in the non-plural 'fruits & vegetable' therefore this was replaced to the plural form.

-Fulfilling Brief requirement - no.2
+- Fulfilling Brief requirement - no.2
 Performance in the brief was unclear as referring to the terminology.txt the calculation of the performance indicator is already present in 'amount_in_gbp'  which 'contains the sum obtained from the transaction'.
 As sales in terms of amount_of_gbp was not taken by the brief description the performance was defined from the brief description as quantity by amount_of_gbp.

-Fulfilling Brief requirement - no.3
+- Fulfilling Brief requirement - no.3
 The top performing branches and worst will be established from the created csvs from the Brief no.2.
 A csv with a groupby of branchname and the time parameters which is summed to the amount of gbp was also created at the end of the cleanse.ipynb file.

 - Fulfilling Brief requirement - no.4
 To fulfil brief point 4 a total expenses from the four expenses is require.
 Also the profitability is needed using the amount_in_gbp subtracting from the total expenses After this a groupby of all branches can be used to sum up for the rows.
 This then allows the top 10 and bottom 10 profitable branches (using ascending = False) to indicate how profitable the branches are. are.

-- Problems encountered
+# Technologies used and Problems encountered

 As the files provided were very large, the computer processing power meant running the code caused a lot of time delays.
+Occassionally the imports of Pandas refused to work which meant restarting VS code and causing a long delay to re-run the raw data code.

+Jira was used for project management and for monitoring of own Sprint.
+Pandas, Jupyter Notebooks, Python, Dash (in Part Two) and the various Components have been used.

 There were mixed string characters as values under the quantity and amount_in_gbp files.
 These were initially tried to be replaced however, as more than 5 occurrances were detected a regex and to_numeric() was used instead.
-# all_csv_files['amount_in_gbp'].replace('23a39.2000000000003', 0, inplace=True)
-# all_csv_files['quantity'].replace('6qw2', 0, inplace=True)

 The Bassetlaw_outlet.csv was requested to be added to the dataset which only contained files for 2013.
 This is the file which had a lot of unexpected values.